CERT-Polska/Artemis/docs/quick-start.rst

 Generating e-mails to be sent
 -----------------------------
-Artemis has a feature to generate e-mail reports containing a description of found vulnerabilities.
+Artemis can generate e-mail reports containing a description of found vulnerabilities.

 These reports won't contain everything found by Artemis - custom logic (residing in ``artemis/reporting/modules/``) will make an educated guess whether a vulnerability